drbrain/opengl/README.txt

 * Compiles and runs on GNU/Linux (with Mesa) and Mac OS X.
 * First gem release finally available.
 Run 'gem install -y ruby-opengl' to try it out
+* You must require 'gl' before using 'glu'
 * REQUIRES mkrf 0.2.0 or higher to build and install properly
 * To compile under Mac OS X you MUST install your own version of Ruby as the version included with Tiger (1.8.2) is has a broken rbconfig